janbodnar/Java-Advanced/tasks/fizz_buzz.md

 - For numbers divisible by both 3 and 5, print "FizzBuzz".
 - Otherwise, print the number itself.

+## Solution 1

+Using classic for loop and if/else statements.

 ```java
 void main() {